Harshitha-Somala/Audio-Emotion-Detection-Using-MultiModalApproach-DL/README.md

-Sampling rate is one of the key elements to bring all the audio files into same frequency, to know which frequency to consider bringing all the audio files data into same frequency, we visualized the sampling rate of all the audio files as you can see in the Figure 1, the different sampling rates.
+Sampling rate is one of the key elements to bring all the audio files into same frequency, to know which frequency to consider bringing all the audio files data into same frequency, visualized the sampling rate of all the audio files as you can see in the Figure 1, the different sampling rates.

 ![](./EDA/image5.png) <br>
 ***Figure 1**: Figure Showing the Different Sampling Rate Distribution*

-These are the sampling rates, and we can see that most audio files has 16000 frequency, and one thing we observed is all the CREMA-D has 16000 sampling rate, all SAVEE has 44100 sampling rate,
+These are the sampling rates, and we can see that most audio files has 16000 frequency, and one thing to be observed is all the CREMA-D has 16000 sampling rate, all SAVEE has 44100 sampling rate,

 except one audio file, all the other TESS has 24414 sampling rate, one TESS file has 96000 sampling rate.\
-So to generalize the data and make it easier for calculations, we considered sampling rate of 16000.
+So to generalize the data and make it easier for calculations, considered sampling rate of 16000.

 While converting audio files to numerical features, the length of audio